Kings Of Leon

 “Because Of The Times” did well in the U.S. but the set fared far better in the U.K. and Ireland where it debuted at #1.
 It didn’t stop there.
 NME wrote that the album “cemented Kings Of Leon as one of the great American bands of our time.”

-As work got underway on the group’s fourth album, “Only By The Night” Nathan and Caleb got into a fistfight, which happens with brothers.
+As work got underway on the group’s fourth full-length effort, “Only By The Night” Nathan and Caleb got into a fistfight, which happens with brothers.
 It can be argued who won but suffice to say Caleb was soon on pain medication.
 As a result, he wrote what he termed some of the “most beautiful” songs.
 Meds will do that to you.

 The single “Sex On Fire” was released in the U.K. before being issued in the U.S. The song went to #1 – a first for the group.
 In addition to their chart success, the Kings Of Leon made the cover of Rolling Stone (April 30th, ‘09 issue).

-“Only By The Night” earned a platinum certification from the Recording Industry Association of America for shipping 1-million copies in the United States (it eventually sold over 6.5 million units).
-At the ’10 Grammy awards the band took home Record of the Year and Best Rock Performance for “Use Somebody.”
-“I’m not going to lie, we’re all a little drunk,” said Caleb.
+At the ’10 Grammy awards the band took home Record of the Year and Best Rock Performance for “Use Somebody” “I’m not going to lie, we’re all a little drunk,” said Caleb.
 “But we’re happy drunks.”

-The Kings Of Leon went on to their fifth set, “Come Around Sundown,” featuring the single “Radioactive.”
-Nathan called the album “darker” and “grungier” than previous albums.
+“Come Around Sundown,” featuring the single “Radioactive,” came next.
+Nathan claimed it was “darker” and “grungier” than previous albums.

 There is a saying that success breeds demons.
 Actually, the demons may already be ingrained, and success only allows them to appear.